TheOdinProject/curriculum/dev_roadmap.md

 **********************  Current Dev Version TODOs *******************
 *********************************************************************

-v0.1.0: Bug fixes, Curriculum UI / Navigation improvements, Alpha Signup Flow
+v0.1.0: Bug fixes, Curriculum UI / Navigation improvements,

 Curriculum Redesign:
-* Set up routing for /curriculum to redirect to /courses
 * GITHUB API KEYS -- set up rake task to pull in curriculum files so no crazy API calls being made
 * deploy backwards compatible with old structure
 * ???
 Change /curriculum index to redirect to courses index
 * Design: Cool down and flatten out

-DONE Make sure all external links open in a new tab DONE Apply styling to project pages based on a `project` class.
+DONE Set up routing for /curriculum to redirect to /courses DONE Make sure all external links open in a new tab DONE Apply styling to project pages based on a `project` class.
 DONE Put quotes around next button text and links